Some cheaper options have gained more recognition among home studio owners than others.

-In this post, we will be looking at two popular monitors that people use when they set up a studio at home.
+In this post, I’ll be showing you two popular monitors that many people use when setting up a studio at home.

 The JBL LSR305 is one of the most preferred monitors when looking at smaller studios.
-Many people who are setting up a home-based studio also opt for the JBL LSR306.
+In fact, many people who are setting up a home-based studio also opt for the JBL LSR306.

-The JBL LSR305 is a two-way powered speaker that can be used in a variety of studio settings.
+The JBL LSR305 studio monitor is a two-way powered speaker that can be used in a variety of studio settings.
 It is available in a 1st and 2nd generation model.

 The JBL LSR305 uses a flagship M2 Master Reference technology developed by the JBL brand.
-This technology is able to provide a significant enhancement in the sound quality.
+This technology is able to provide a significant enhancement in sound quality.

 Balanced connectors are used for inputs in the JBL SLR305 speakers.
 This helps to provide a better transmission of audio channels.

 KRK Rokit 5

 The KRK Rokit 5 is another popular option for small home studio producers.
 This is also a two-way powered studio monitor that provides many input options.

 The KRK Rokit 5 comes with a five-inch woofer, as well as a soft-dome tweeter.
-The combination of these two interior components offers an exceptional sound quality.
-The unit is quite powerful when considering the lower price of the speaker, as well as the compact size.
+The combination of these two interior components lets me experience GREAT sound quality.

-The KRK Rokit 5 is also known for its ability to produce better quality bass.
-This is an essential function when producing hip hop music in your home studio.
+The KRK Rokit 5 is also known for its ability to produce better-quality bass.
+This is an essential function when producing hip-hop music in your home studio.

 This amp is able to provide the maximization of the headroom offered by the speaker.
 At the same time, the amp also provides a reduction in distortion in your studio monitors.

 JBL LSR305 Vs KRK Rokit 5

-Let’s start to compare specific features.
-And help you understand which of the two may give you better value for your buck.
+Let’s start to compare specific features and help you understand which of the two may give you better value for your buck.

 The JBL LSR305 comes with a built-in one-inch tweeter.
 The KRK Rokit 5 matches the JBL with the use of a one-inch tweeter too.

 This provides better performance on your lower frequencies.
 Like the JBL model, the KRK Rokit 5 also comes with a five-inch low-frequency driver.

 This gives you better value for the money, as you are not required to buy a separate amp to get a better and louder sound.

 The KRK Rokit 5 comes with two built-in amps.
 A high-frequency and low-frequency amp is included.
 A Class A-B LF Amp with a 30W power rating is used, along with a 20W HF Amp.

 There is a big difference in the frequency response offered when comparing the JBL LSR305 vs. KRK Rokit 5.

-The KRK Rokit 5 has a front bass port for improved convenience.
-The JBL LSR305 uses a rear bass port.
+The KRK Rokit 5 has a front bass port input, which made things more convenient for me.
+Meanwhile, the JBL LSR305 uses a rear bass port.

 The JBL LSR305 measures 11.75” x 7.28” x 9.88”.
 The KRK Rokit 5 measures 11.10” x 7.28” x 9.06”.